-Having finished a large oil painting and waiting for it to dry, I’ve been creating more beach watercolour paintings through June.
+Having finished a large oil painting and waiting for it to dry, I’ve been creating more early summer seascape watercolour paintingss.
 Trying to capture the qualities of the coastal landscape, the beautiful skies, light and open space.

 There have been two watercolour paintings that have emerged as part of the current collection, Bright shore (shown above) and Last light.